England. Change location

 Introduction to childhood studies and child psychology

 How can we understand children, childhood and youth today?
-What influences children’s development right up to early adulthood?
-What roles do families, society, and culture play?
+What influences children’s development into early adulthood?
+What roles do families, society and culture play?
 This introductory module offers fascinating insights into children's and young people’s lives.
-Through anthropology, sociology, childhood and youth studies and psychology, you will explore themes including mental health, education, diverse families, global childhoods, adolescence, development, children’s rights, and more.
-You will learn about the factors that shape children and young people’s experiences and their emotional, physical, intellectual, social, and cultural development from birth to early adulthood.
+Through anthropology, sociology, childhood and youth studies and psychology, you'll explore themes including mental health, education, diverse families, global childhoods, adolescence, development, and children’s rights.
+You'll learn about the factors that shape children and young people’s experiences and their emotional, physical, intellectual, social and cultural development from birth to early adulthood.
 You’ll learn about these thought-provoking topics through audio, video and interactive online materials.

 Modules count towards OU qualifications